svgeesus/EuroMPE/Duophonic/Power.md

 ## Analog power

-Direct from Eurorack, perhaps with Schotsky diodes for reverse power protection.
+Direct from Eurorack, perhaps with Schottky diodes for reverse power protection.
 Usual electrolytic caps onboard, and small ceramics by each op-amp package.

 Pitch DAC op-amps can run on ±9.5V to handle ±5V CV.
+Perf DAC op-amps, if RRIO, could run on unipolar 5V5 but bipolar 12V makes it easier to hit 0V easily.
+Depends on opamp choices.

 ## Voltage reference power